I caught myself this morning saying something really intelligent. (probably because of the movie I watched last night)

 It isn’t part of genetics: it is definitely a societal, cultural expectation that came from your parents and guardians.

 When I was eight, my mother was in the hospital.
 I cooked a three-course meal: I needed a foot stool to be able to do it, but I did it.

 I only remember the desert, because I screwed that up.
 It was similar to bread pudding, except instead of bread it had noodles in it, crushed poppy seeds, crushed walnuts, apricot jam… a yummy dish… except…

 You cook the noodles in water.
 The water needs to be salty or the whole dish is ruined… I forgot to put the salt.
 You can’t salt a sweet dish on your plate.

-This was 55 years ago, I still remember it with a sinking feeling in my stomach.
+This was 65 years ago, I still remember it with a sinking feeling in my stomach.

-Culture is such that you only pay attention to your failures, your mistakes, your misses, your errors, you screw ups, and never remember your successes.
+Human culture is such that you only pay attention to your failures, your mistakes, your misses, your errors, your screw ups, and never remember your successes.
 Why?
 Because you expected to succeed… So it is a non-issue.